ExaWorks/psij-python/scripts/README.md

 # Scripts

-This directory contains helper scripts and the console for PSIJ.
+This directory contains examples, helper scripts and the console for PSIJ.

 ## psij-console